Inverted AeroPress Instructions￼

 6. After a total of 1:30 has passed, place the cap on the Aeropress and flip the device over and onto a mug and shake the Aeropress slightly.

 7. Begin pressing slowly.
-Too fast, and the bitterness in the grounds will be released.
+Too fast, and the bitterness in the ground coffee will be released.
 30 seconds of pressure is ideal.

 8. Once you hear air being forced through the filter turn the Aeropress back over.
-Trash the filter and grounds, then rinse off the equipment.
+Trash the paper filter and ground coffee, then rinse off the equipment.

 10. Sip, enjoy.

 3. There are hundreds of great Aeropress recipes out there.
-I recommend checking out Aeropressworldchamptionship.com‘s list from 2013.
+I recommend checking out pass winner recipes from the World Aeropress Championship.